-Join Athabasca University’s Faculty of Business and CPA Canada on Friday, May 24 as we discuss Contemporary Information Prerequisites for Accountants.
+Join Athabasca University’s Faculty of Business and CPA Education Foundation Alberta on Friday, May 24 as we discuss Contemporary Information Prerequisites for Accountants.

 Graduate students, academics, and practitioners alike will benefit from the diverse group of guest speakers that will be presenting.

 Where: DoubleTree by Hilton Hotel West Edmonton

 Cost: $30 + GST, includes a light breakfast, lunch and coffee/tea breaks

 If you are an academic or postgraduate student and would like to make a presentation, please contact: Dr. Aris Solomon